alex-nikitin-ninja/roku-remote/README.md

 ## Intro/Backstory

-I have a Roku TV for pretty long time and was looking for a way to control my TV from my PC with linux onboard.
+I have a Roku TV for pretty long time and was looking for a way to control my TV from my PC with linux on board.

 Basically i was able to download android remote app and linux control app on electron, they also have a web version which allows you to conrol your smart TV